-- Describe and adhere to proper courtroom and tribunal protocol and decorum. - Analyze and act upon legal professionals' requests quickly and accurately. - Provide research support accurately and in a timely fashion. - Work effectively with the team to meet strict deadlines imposed by court and tribunal.
+- Describe and adhere to proper courtroom protocol and decorum. - Analyze essence of legal professionals' requests quickly and accurately. - Provide research support accurately and in a timely fashion. - Work effectively with the team to meet strict deadlines imposed by court system.